Contact Us

 QKD typically refers to the prepare-and-measure QKD systems and networks that have been around for decades.
 The more recently available/deployed entanglement-based networks differ from QKD networks in some important ways:

-The quantum network in the above example had a linear topology (i.e. there was only one path between end-users), was 200 km long, and employed hardware, software, and protocols to carry out QSC - specifically quantum key generation.
+The entanglement-based quantum network in the above example had a linear topology (i.e. there was only one path between end-users), was 200 km long, and employed hardware, software, and protocols to carry out Quantum Secure Communication - specifically key generation.

-This example does not encompass all quantum networks.
-Quantum networks can vary in many important ways: topology, size, components, protocols, use-cases, applications, etc.
+This example does not encompass all entanglement networks.
+Entanglement-based networks can vary in many important ways: topology, size, components, protocols, use-cases, applications, etc.

-A few common misunderstandings continue to plague organizations that would benefit from entanglement-based quantum networks:
+A few common misunderstandings continue to plague organizations that would benefit from entanglement-based networks:

-Misconception #1: Quantum networks completely replace classical networks, and major infrastructure overhauls will be necessary.
+Misconception #1: Entanglement-based networks completely replace classical networks, and major infrastructure overhauls will be necessary.
 This is completely untrue.
-Quantum networks will be used in tandem with classical networks.
-Implementation of quantum networks will not require a massive overhaul/ obsoletion of classical systems.
+Entanglement-based networks will be used in tandem with classical networks.
+Implementation of entanglement-based networks will not require a massive overhaul/ obsoletion of classical systems.

-Misconception #2: Quantum networks are a technology for the distant future.
+Misconception #2: Entanglement-based networks are a technology for the distant future.
 This is false!
 Underestimating the Technology Readiness Level is extremely common.
-Quantum networks are ready for deployment today, and the sooner you begin your quantum networking journey, the better you’ll be positioned to leverage it.
+Entanglement-based networks are ready for deployment today, and the sooner you begin your quantum networking journey, the better you’ll be positioned to leverage it.

-Misconception #4: All quantum networks are single-purpose networks.
-This is not true for entanglement-based quantum networks.
-Any entanglement-based quantum network can be used for multiple purposes, including but not limited to: Quantum Secure Communication, distributed quantum sensing, and distributed quantum computing.
+Misconception #4: All entanglement-based networks are single-purpose networks.
+This is not true for entanglement-based networks.
+Any entanglement-based network can be used for multiple purposes, including but not limited to: Quantum Secure Communication, distributed quantum sensing, and distributed quantum computing.

-Entanglement-based quantum networks are not a futuristic concept, but a tangible reality shaping the landscape of secure communication and computational power.
-The quantum future is not a distant dream but an unfolding reality.
-Understanding entanglement-based quantum networks is a critical step in harnessing this revolutionary technology for your organization.
+Entanglement-based networks are not a futuristic concept, but a tangible reality shaping the landscape of secure communication and computational power.
+The future is not a distant dream but an unfolding reality.
+Understanding entanglement-based networks is a critical step in harnessing this revolutionary technology for your organization.

-Our on-demand webinar, Quantum Networking 101, is an in-depth introduction to quantum networking designed to equip you with the foundational knowledge you need to navigate the quantum revolution and harness its immense potential.
+Our on-demand webinar, Quantum Networking 101, is an in-depth introduction to entanglement-based networking designed to equip you with the foundational knowledge you need to navigate the entanglement networking revolution and harness its immense potential.
 You can find it at this link on BrightTalks.

 Daniel Winton